 You may be required to set up direct deposit if:

 - You have a tuition credit on file and are requesting a refund.

 - You’re expecting a bursary, award, or scholarship and may have a credit on file.

 - You're expecting funding from your US Loans.

 Your direct deposit information will expire on the Student Service Centre (SSC) after 5 years.
 At that time, you will need to re-enter your banking information.
-It is important to double check that your direct deposit has not expired prior to your refund.
+It is important to double check that your direct deposit has not expired before you request a refund.

 Before you set up direct deposit

-Be extra careful when adding your banking information for direct deposit.
-Make sure your mailing address on the Student Service Centre (SSC) is valid and up-to-date with the correct postal code or zip code.
-This will prevent errors and avoid delays processing your funds.
+Please confirm your banking information and mailing address in your Student Service Centre (SSC).
+This will prevent errors and avoid delays in processing your funds.